-We hereby consent to the incorporation by reference in the registration statement (No. 333-114568) on Form S-8 of our report on the effectiveness of Pure Cycle Corporation's internal control over financial reporting dated November 10, 2006, and our report on the financial statements of Pure Cycle Corporation dated November 10, 2006, except for the effect of the restatement discussed in Note 1 to the financial statements, which is dated April 10, 2007.
-These reports appear in the August 31, 2006 annual report on Form 10-K/A of Pure Cycle Corporation.
+We hereby consent to the incorporation by reference in the registration statement (No. 333-114568) on Form S-8 of our reports dated November 10, 2006, relating to the financial statements and the effectiveness of internal control over financial reporting of Pure Cycle Corporation, which reports appear in the August 31, 2006 annual report on Form 10-K of Pure Cycle Corporation.
 Our report on the effectiveness of internal control over financial reporting expresses an adverse opinion on the effectiveness of the Company's internal control over financial reporting as of August 31, 2006.